AndreasAAR/DAMI2ExamCalc/README.md

 papers were also a big part of the course.

 This project is the last question on the hand in for using t-tests to compare classifiers.

+Will add PDF of exam when finished(can be removed depending on teacher approval)